nahid2003131/nahid2003131/README.md

 ## Hello!
 I'm Nahid Hasan 👋
-I'm currently pursuing a B.Sc.
-Degree in Computer Science and Engineering at **RUET**.
+I'm currently studying in the **Department of CSE at Rajshahi University of Engineering Technology, Rajshahi**.
 I'm passionate about:
 - 🤖 Machine Learning
 - 🧠 Problem Solving